On $H^*(BPU_n; \mathbb{Z})$ and Weyl group invariants: Introduction

 \subsection{Acknowledgements}

-We would like to thank Dave Benson and Adrian Hendrawan for helpful comments on earlier versions of this paper.
+We would like to thank Dave Benson and Adrian Hendrawan for helpful comments on earlier versions of this paper, and also the anonymous referees for numerous helpful comments, which have inspired significant revisions.
 The second author would like to thank the Max Planck Institute for Mathematics in Bonn for its hospitality and support.